mtimjones/7drl/README.md

 - [x]  Add a function for distance to player.

-- [ ]  Two types of enemies in the environment.
+- [x]  Two types of enemies in the environment.
 Animals, that can restore health and Protectors that carry artifacts (harder to kill).

 - [ ]  Add A* pathfinding.

 - [ ]  In the stats section, show the direction of the closest animal and protector.
 (Stretch)

 - [ ]  Add support for mouse click detection (for projectiles).
+(Stretch)

-- [ ]  Add a sling which is attained after killing a random number of animals.
-The sling shoots for 8 spaces + player level.
+- [x]  Add a sling.
+The sling shoots for 8 spaces (can be extended with sling bonus items).

 - [ ]  Think about weapons and effects.
 Need to indicate a weapon in status, text-effect when used, damage differences (area), weapon types.
 (Stretch)

 - [ ]  Add towers that reduce health within a distance, or shoot at the player.
 Perhaps these could be at the end near the exit.

+- [ ]  Add ncurses color.
+(Stretch)

 # Dependencies